-We’re well into November and Christmas is only 6 weeks away, so now is the perfect time to start getting little ones excited about Christmas.
+November is here and Christmas is coming, so now is the perfect time to start getting little ones excited.
 A brilliant way to do this is by getting them to make Christmas cards for all your friends and family.

 We’ve put together a handy guide with our top 10 easy and fun Christmas card ideas for children to make at home.